 Profile :Director - Personal Banking, NatWest Group

-Ms. Ritu Bharti, a renowned name in MNC banking, talks of the huge contribution the WMG program made to her impressive career
+Ms. Ritu Bharti, a renowned name in MNC banking, talks of the huge contribution the WMG Programme made to her impressive career

 “FORE School of Management, New Delhi has made a huge contribution to where I am in life today.
 It’s not just the learning experience, but also the alumni, friends, peers, and colleagues whom I reach out to professionally for advice.
 It has given me a support system for life,” says Ms. Ritu Bharti, Vice President - Head Service Delivery & Client Engagement, The Royal Bank of Scotland NV.
 Coming from an accomplished professional with 18 years of experience in the industry, this praise speaks volumes of the role the institute has played in her career.

-Ms. Bharti attended the Part Time PGDM program of FORE School of Management, popularly called the Working Managers Group (WMG), with the institute, which gave her momentum in the early stages of her now prolific career.
+Ms. Bharti attended the Part Time PGDM Programme of FORE School of Management, popularly called the Working Managers Group (WMG), with the institute, which gave her momentum in the early stages of her now prolific career.
 Her professional beginning was rather humble though, as she worked as a Customer service executive with Bank of America.
-But things changed rapidly as she began her management program.
-“It was a practical decision to not jump into an MBA program right after my graduation”, she says.
+But things changed rapidly as she began her management programme.
+“It was a practical decision to not jump into an MBA Programme right after my graduation”, she says.
 “It gave me the opportunity to study while I had a job and it worked out well.”

 Interestingly, itis the same advice she has offered her 17 year old son, who has several options ahead of him.
 “I have told him to devote this one year to academics and if he wants to take a break the next year to get on to projects to assess his strengths, then he should.
 Sometimes in the rush of acquiring degrees we do not take stock of our own strengths, which can be extremely critical,” say Ms. Bharti.
 Clearly she’s talking from experience, having found her own strength in MNC Banking and Outsourcing.